GMoxFr/3d-engine/README.md

 ### Linux

+Here's what you need to do to work on this project on Linux.

 #### Dependencies

 - Build Essentials: `apt-get install build-essential`
 - SFML: `apt-get install libsfml-dev`
 - Make: `apt-get install make`
+- JSON for Modern C++: `apt-get install nlohmann-json3-dev`

+Or you can install all the dependencies using `apt-get install build-essential libsfml-dev make nlohmann-json3-dev` or execute the `install_dependencies.sh` script with `./install_dependencies.sh`.

 #### Compilation